mgaray99/final_team02/README.md

 ### Error Handling

 * Our program is built to handle a plethora of errors related to bad file input
-* Our entire program is driven by different .properties files that configures the model, (see src/resources/game_configuration/doodlejump.properties for an example) and this is where the user can mess with the file input by changing values in that .properties file
+* Our entire program is driven by different .properties files that configure the model, and this is where the user can mess with the file input by changing values in that .properties file

   ![hello](./doc/propertiesshot.png)

-    * Note: "breaking" means any changing the value to anything other than a valid value (i.e. changing "textures=flappykeyinputs.properties" to "textures=hello")
+    * Note: "breaking" means changing the value to anything other than a valid value (i.e. changing "textures=flappykeyinputs.properties" to "textures=hello")
-    * Breaking the level value, scroller value, player value, or autofile value in a .properties file (if applicable) will prevent the user from being able to choose the game specified by that .properties file
+    * Breaking the level value, scroller value, player value, or autofile value in a .properties file (if applicable) will prevent the user from being able to choose the game specified by that .properties file in our "select game" screen
-      - instead an error message will pop up "Loading Game Failed - Bad Config File" but the program won't crash when running
+        * an error message will then pop up "Loading Game Failed - Bad Config File" but the program won't crash when running
     * Breaking the keys value (i.e. the .properties file that determines what keys map to what actions) will result in a message popping up to tell the player the file is broken when they try to press an invalidly configured key, but the game will not crash